Create an agent with Copilot Studio

 Let’s start by using Copilot Studio to create a new agent.
 The agent will initially have very limited capabilities, which you’ll extend later in the exercise.

-1. In a web browser, navigate to Copilot Studio at https://copilotstudio.microsoft.com/, signing in with your work or school account if prompted.
+1. In a web browser, navigate to Copilot Studio at https://copilotstudio.microsoft.com/ and sign in if prompted.
 Skip any welcome messages.

 Note: The first time you open Copilot Studio, it may display a chat interface to create your first agent.
 If this happens, click the menu at the top right (next to the Create button) and select Cancel agent creation to leave the chat interface and view the Copilot Studio home page.